ManoelFer/Insomnia_Burger_API/README.md

-# API Base para outros projetos com ADONIS V5
+# STARTER API ADONIS V5

- **Status:** EM DESENVOLVIMENTO

-**Este projeto já vem com:**
+**This project comes with:**
+* Authentication with API tokens

-* CRUD de Usuários
+* CRUD of Users

-* Autenticação por Sessão
-* Níveis de acesso
+* Authorization with adonisjs/bouncer

-* Validator para as rotas de alteração e criação de usuários
+* Validator